maximilianmlr/natural_language_processing/README.md

   <h1>Sentiment Analysis and Machine Learning Classification</h1>

+This GitHub repository contains a Python script for sentiment analysis and machine learning classification of text data using various algorithms.
+The script leverages popular libraries such as pandas, nltk, matplotlib, numpy, textblob, re, sklearn, wordcloud, and more.
+It showcases a comprehensive workflow that includes data preprocessing, feature extraction, model training, evaluation, and analysis.

   <h2>Features</h2>
   <ul>
       <li>Data is sourced from multiple datasets (Yelp, Amazon, IMDB) and consolidated into a single dataframe for